reecehunter/reecehunter/README.md

 # 👋 Hello there
-I'm a self taught developer with experience creating web applications.
-I'm currently working on learning C and loving it.
+I'm a self taught developer with experience creating web applications using React/NextJS.
+I'm now learning about Laravel which I am enjoying.

 # 🚀 I'm currently interested in
 - Laravel.